memsql/singlestore-spark-connector/README.md

 #### readFromAggregators
 When this feature is used, `singlestore-spark-connector` will use [SingleStore parallel read functionality](https://docs.singlestore.com/db/latest/en/query-data/query-procedures/read-query-results-in-parallel.html).
-The number of partitions in the resulting DataFrame will be equal to the number of partitions in the SingleStore database.
+By default, the number of partitions in the resulting DataFrame is the lesser of the number of partitions in the SingleStore database and Spark parallelism level
-Each partition will be read by the separate spark task.
-All tasks must start reading at the same time.
-So, in order to use this feature, parallelism level in the spark cluster must be enough to start all these tasks at the same time - i.e., sum of `(spark.executor.cores/spark.task.cpus)` for all executors should not be less than number of partitions in your database.
+(i.e., sum of `(spark.executor.cores/spark.task.cpus)` for all executors).
+Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` option.
+To use this feature, all reading tasks must start at the same time.
+Hence, the number of partitions in the resulting DataFrame should not be greater than the parallelism level of the Spark cluster.

 You can set a timeout for result table creation using the `parallelRead.tableCreationTimeoutMS` option.